Water Rights

 In Colorado, water right applications are under the jurisdiction of the water courts.
 There are seven water courts, one in each of the seven major stream basins in Colorado.
 Visit the Water Court Website in the important links section below for water court forms and additional information on water rights, the water court process, and the location of the seven water courts.

-Abandonment of Water Rights
+Water Rights Abandonment

 Abandonment is the termination of an absolute water right in whole or in part as a result of the intent of the owner to discontinue permanently the use of all or part of the water available thereunder.
 Failure to apply a water right to beneficial use when water was available for a period of ten or more years results in a rebuttable presumption of abandonment.
 Once the rebuttable presumption is established through non-use, the burden shifts to the owner of the water right to prove that they did not intend to abandon the water right.